 It was perfect for our situation and wasn’t very far from our new house so our daily trips to oversee construction finalisation were quick, easy but frequent.

-Our two cats were to follow us on Thai airways the next day.
+Our two cats were to follow us on Thai Airways the next day.
 Thanks to Jetpets for taking care of the arrangements.
 We were anxious for Lucas and Lindsay; it was a long way for them in a cage from Sydney.
-On the 18th March our two cats arrived after their very long plane ride and overnight stay in Bangkok.
+On the 18th March, our two cats arrived after their very long plane ride and overnight stay in Bangkok.
 They were a slight mess and not happy.
-They had water dispensers in the cage that had obviously spilt into the cage and onto the cats.
+They had water dispensers in the cage that had obviously spilled into the cage and onto the cats.
 They smelled as well.

 A trip to our temporary house and quick cat shampoo followed to get them back to their former glory – they seemed to be a lot happier.

 The next 6 weeks were filled with visits to the house and monitoring of workers and the finishing details.
-Any concerns we had were either rectified or added to a defects list to be be addressed post title transfer?
-You can checkout the house construction page for details on what was keeping us busy.
+Any concerns we had were either rectified or added to a defects list to be addressed post title transfer?
+You can check out the house construction page for details on what was keeping us busy.

-After 6 long weeks our worldly possessions arrived in Bangkok and were unloaded, cleared customs and trucked to our door.
-The possessions were shipped in Ace’s name as that allowed them to arrive customs and duty free as a returning Thai national.
-The moving company had unpacked the container and loaded a moving truck for the journey to Chaing Mai.
+After 6 long weeks, our worldly possessions arrived in Bangkok and were unloaded, cleared customs and trucked to our door.
+The possessions were shipped in Ace’s name as that allowed them to arrive customs and duty-free as a returning Thai national.
+The moving company had unpacked the container and loaded a moving truck for the journey to Chiang Mai.
 They had driven all night, arrived early to outskirts of town for a quick rest and then arrived at the house to unload early.

 The house still wasn’t finished with carpenters still installing the kitchen cupboards so there was lots of mayhem on delivery day.
 The movers wanted to dump and run but we insisted they deposit the furniture in the appropriate locations throughout the house before making a getaway back to Bangkok.